Research student Alex is working on Queering Refugee Law: A Study of Social Group Categorisation in the UK Asylum Apparatus

 During his time at Birkbeck, Alex wrote his dissertation on the relationship between rising nationalism and citizenship.
 He has continued to focus on the interaction of nationalism and personhood within his current research.
 Alex's main research interests include: feminist and queer approaches to legal analysis; gender and law; constitutional theory and jurisprudence; and critical approaches to criminal law.

-Ashford C, Morris M and Powell A, ‘Bareback Sex In The Age of Prep and Tasp, How New HIV Medications Challenge Existing Legal Narratives’, Journal of Criminal Law (Accepted)
+- Ashford C, Morris M, and Powell A (2018) ‘Bareback Sex in the Age of PrEP and TasP: How New HIV Medications Challenge Existing Legal Narratives’.
+Journal of Criminal Law (Accepted)

 - HEA (Associate Fellow)